waldronlab/AppStatBio/README.md

 All course materials will be available from https://github.com/waldronlab/AppStatBio/.

-1. introduction
+1. Introduction
     + random variables
     + distributions
     + hypothesis testing for one or two samples (t-test, Wilcoxon test, etc)
-2. non-parametric approaches
+2. Dimensionality reduction
-    + hypothesis tests for categorical variables (chi-square, Fisher's Exact)
-    + Monte Carlo simulation
-    + permutation tests
-    + bootstrap simulation
-    + exploratory data analysis
-3. linear modeling
-    + linear and generalized linear modeling
-    + model matrix and model formulae
-    + multiple testing
-4. unsupervised analysis
-    + graphics for exploratory data analysis
-    + distance in high dimensions
+    + Distances in high dimensions
+    + Principal Components Analysis and Singular Value Decomposition
+    + Multidimensional Scaling
-    + principal components analysis and multidimensional scaling
+    + t-SNE and UMAP
-    + unsupervised clustering
-    + batch effects